 Wait, did he just say I have a literal pain in the ass??

-Indeed and it’s a truly common issue.
+Indeed and it’s an all too common issue.

 Step 1: Is it your piriformis muscle causing pain?